etchteam/offline-ux/src/caching-content.md

 ## The same cache, but better

 To start with, lets take the cache we already have and re-implement it.
-This time the cache is going to be built with <a href="https://developers.google.com/web/tools/workbox" target="_blank" rel="noopener noreferrer">Workbox</a>, an open source library from Google.
+This time the cache is going to be built with [Workbox](https://developers.google.com/web/tools/workbox), an open source library from Google.

 Here's the service worker code from [my first cache](/my-first-cache.html)...